janaipakos/janaipakos.github.io/_posts/2016-09-30-CSS-Fixes-for-Website-Refactoring.md

   - `grid-track` is space between grid line.
 Created with grid-template-col/row
   - `grid-cell` is a single place/cell where grid tracks intersect
   - `grid-area` is a rectangle of one or more grid cells
+  - `grid-auto-flow` is the order of item placement.
+Value of row or column and an optional word `dense` to attempt and fill gaps
 - Differences with flexbox: flex is one-dimensional, grid is two.
 You don't set size with flex, but grid has a size
 ## Always use

 - Use the universal border-box fix, which targets every element and pseudo-element.